-- Emotional intelligence (EI) involves the idea that cognition and emotion are interrelated. - In the early 1970s, many scientists began to recognize the limitations of the Intelligence Quotient (IQ)-the standardized assessment of intelligence.
-In particular, they noticed its inability to explain differences among individuals unrelated to just cognitive ability alone. - Ability models approach EI as a standard intelligence that utilizes a distinct set of mental abilities that (1) are intercorrelated, (2) relate to other extant intelligences, and (3) develop with age and experience. - Mixed models offer a broad definition of EI that combines mental abilities with personality traits such as optimism, motivation, and stress tolerance.
+- · Emotional intelligence (EI) involves the idea that cognition and emotion are interrelated. - · Today, the field of EI is extensive, encompassing varying perspectives and measurement tools. - · Ability models approach EI as a standard intelligence that utilizes a distinct set of mental abilities. - · Mixed models offer a broad definition of EI that combines mental abilities with personality traits such as optimism, motivation, and stress tolerance.

-- 1. What are the four emotional abilities that comprise EI, and how do they relate to each other? - 2.
-What are three possible implications for using ability-based and mixed or trait-based models of EI? - 3.
-Discuss the ways in which El can contribute positively to the workplace and classroom settings.
+- · What are the four emotional abilities that comprise EI, and how do they relate to each other? - · What are three possible implications for using ability-based and mixed or trait-based models of EI?

+Discuss the ways in which EI can contribute positively to the workplace and classroom settings.